 - Will the information I give be checked?
 Yes and we may also ask you to send written proof.

 - IF I DON’T QUALIFY NOW, MAY I APPLY LATER?
 Yes, you may apply at any time during the school year.
 For example, children with a parent or guardian who becomes unemployed may become eligible for free and reduced price meals if the household income drops below the income limit.

 - What if I disagree with the school’s decision about my application?
 You should talk to school officials.
-You also may ask for a hearing by calling or writing to: Chatham CSD, Superintendant of Schools, 50 Woodbridge Ave, Chatham NY 12037.
+You also may ask for a hearing by calling or writing to: [Chatham CSD, Attn: Business Administrator, 50 Woodbridge Ave, Chatham].

 - May I apply if someone in my household is not a U.S. citizen?
 Yes.
 You or your child(ren) do not have to be U.S. citizens to qualify for free or reduced price meals.

 - Who should I include as members of my household?
 You must include all people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses.
 You must include yourself and all children living with you.
 If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of expenses), do not include them.

 - What if my income is not always the same?
 List the amount that you normally receive.
 For example, if you normally make $1000 each month, but you missed some work last month and only made $900, put down that you made $1000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.
 If you have lost a job or had your hours or wages reduced, use your current income.

 - We are in the military. do we include our housing allowance as income?
 If you get an off-base housing allowance, it must be included as income.
 However, if your housing is part of the Military Housing Privatization Initiative, do not include your housing allowance as income.